tenbergen/neotemp/README.md

 The service will start immediately and after reboot.

 ## Location Setup & Customization
-Edit variables in `neocal.py` with your favorite text editor for configuration options regarding pixel orientation, your location for datetime/nightime pixel colors, etc.
+Edit variables in `neotemp.py` with your favorite text editor for configuration options regarding your location for accurate temperature information, etc.
 Follow instructions in the code comments.

 ### Control the service